Genres-Agency/.github/profile/README.md

 So we collected a team, and formed an agency, to solve all your digital problems through our services:

-- Web Development,
+- Web Development
-- Shopify Development,
-- UI/UX design,
+- UI/UX design
 - Digital marketing

 Excited to generate your crucial results!